-Country Ids are implemented by an enumeration of allowed values.
+Country lds are implemented by an enumeration of allowed values.

-UK The Country element can be used to distinguish England, Wales Scotland and Northern Ireland (Corresponding to the NPTG fixed codes).
+NB37 The Country element can be used to distinguish Ireland, England, Wales Scotland and Northern Ireland (Corresponding to the NPTG fixed codes).
+See later below.

-7.5 Stop Places
+9.5 Stop Places

-Stop Places are made up of QUAYS and STOP PLACE ENTRANCEs, each of which may be classified.
+Stop Places are made up of QUAYs and STOP PLACE ENTRANCEs, each of which may be classified.